 In the afternoon, you will pay a visit to Sera Monastery, which is one of the "great three" Gelug monasteries of Tibet.
-Monks debate from 3pm to 5pm.
-It's exciting, even if you don't understand what they are talking about at all.
-If the debate is not your type, you can also see the three sand Mandalas and colorful Rock Painting of Buddha inside the monastery.
-Besides, the sight in the Sera monastery is splendid because you can see roses around.
+Monks debate from 3 pm to 5 pm.
+If the debate is not your type, you can also enjoy the three sand Mandalas and colorful Rock paintings of Buddha.
+The sight here is splendid because you can see wild roses around.
 That's why people also call it "the court of wild rose."

 Stay overnight in Lhasa

 In the afternoon, we will go to visit Jokhang Temple in the center of the Lhasa old town.
-Jokhang Temple is one of the most sacred temples all over Tibet and it is always bustling with earnest local pilgrims since the early days.
+Jokhang Temple is the most sacred temple in Tibet and it is always bustling with earnest local pilgrims since the early days.
 After that, you will take a walk around the Barkhor Street which is one of the most devotional circuits as well as a crowded central market of Lhasa.
 Barkhor Street is a very ancient round street surrounding the Jokhang Temple and the locals are always proud of it.
 As a symbol of Lhasa, it is also a must-see place for visitors.

 Stay overnight in Lhasa

-Head from Lhasa to Samye along the famous Yarlung Tsang River, we will visit Trandruk Monastery is one of the earliest Buddhist monasteries in Tibet, having been founded at the same time as the Jokhang Monastery and Ramoche Monastery in Lhasa.
-It’s around 7km south of Tsetang Hotel.
-Trandruk Monastery dating back to the 7th-century reign of Songtsen Gampo, Trandruk Monastery is also one of Tibet’s demoness-subduing temples.
+Heading from Lhasa to Tsetang along the Yarlung Tsang River, we will first visit Trandruk Monastery, one of the earliest Buddhist monasteries in Tibet, which was founded at the same time as the Jokhang Monastery.
 In order to build Trandruk Monastery here, Songtsen Gampo had first to take the form of a hawk in order to overcome a local dragon, a miracle that is commemorated in the monastery’s name.

 Stay overnight in Tsetang

-The Lhamo Latso Lake is the most legendary lake in Tibet, which means goddess's soul lake in Tibetan.
+The Lhamo Latso Lake is the most legendary lake in Tibet, which means the goddess's soul lake in Tibetan.
 It is said that one can see his past and present life on the lake surface, at about 5000 meters above sea level.
 Looking down from the top of the mountain, the Lake looks like a gourd.
 Although Lhamo Latso Lake is not big, it has a special status in the reincarnation system of Tibetan Buddhism.
 In autumn and spring, the lake will freeze for about 7 months.
 In summer, the lake sometimes shows her peaceful appearance, sometimes rises waves without any breeze.
-But the road condition from Chökorgye to Lhamo Latso is bumpy, total 350km for a round trip.
-It takes around 7-8 hours by driving.

 Stay overnight in Lhasa